·

 Where to Stay in Mauritius

-Things to Do in Mauritius
+Things to Do in Mauritius with a Baby (or without)

-When I originally booked us a week in Mauritius, my husband said that it’s definitely going to be enough as it’s an island.
+When I originally booked us for a week in Mauritius, my husband said that it’s going to be enough as it’s an island.
 Let me tell you – it wasn’t nearly enough, as there’s a lot to do.

 Beach Bumming